Reform of workplace laws is 'worth it', says union boss

 “It’s a consensus-based process,” Mr Morrison told the ABC on Wednesday.

-Asked if he would guarantee that workers won’t be worse off as a result of the negotiations, Mr Morrison said the debate shouldn’t be so black and white.
+But asked if he would guarantee that workers won’t be worse off after the negotiations, Mr Morrison said the debate shouldn’t be so black and white.

 Business Council of Australia chief executive Jennifer Westacott said employers were willing to put the past behind them.